ISISComputingGroup/ibex_developers_manual/RIKEN-PLC.md

 ### Location

-The PLC is physically located on the ground floor of the RIKEN area in R55, the ISIS TS1 Experiment Hall, in the end rack of a block of five.
+The PLC is physically located on the ground floor of the RIKEN area in R55, the ISIS TS1 Experiment Hall, in the end rack of a block of five (labelled **RR5**).

 ### Configuration Files